 This post about the best island in Hawaii for kids was written by Hawaii travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-Are you planning a trip to Hawaii and are having a hard time deciding which is the best island in Hawaii for kids, I’ve got you covered.
+Are you planning a family trip to Hawaii?
+If you’re having a hard time deciding which is the best island in Hawaii for kids, I’ve got you covered.

-I’ve visited Hawaii more than 35 times and frequently visit every single one of the major islands.
-It’s one of our favorite family vacation spots!
+I’ve visited Hawaii more than 40 times and frequently visit every single one of the major islands.
+It’s one of my family’s favorite vacation spots!

-So if you’re looking at taking a family vacation to Hawaii soon then be sure not miss this post because it’s packed full with information that will help make choosing between these 4 amazing islands much easier!
+If you’re taking a family vacation to Hawaii soon, be sure not to miss this post.
+It’s packed full of information that will make planning much easier!

 Want to skip all the planning and just access my detailed Hawaii Itineraries complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.